 - What strengths do I possess?
 What are the areas in which I need to grow during the course of my education?
 Include how you manage stress and/or crisis situations.

-Application materials should be obtained from the Social Work Department (7030-G Haley Center) or from Emily Myers, Director, Social Work Program, Haley Center, Room 7030-F.
+Application materials should be obtained from the Social Work Department (7030-G Haley Center) or from the AU Social Work website.

 The use of cumulative grade-point average (GPA) for admission into the Social Work Program is subject to review by program faculty, provided that minimum requirements are met.
 Applicants not accepted for a given semester may re-apply.
 The maximum number of applicants admitted will be based on the criteria listed above in conjunction with departmental resources.

 Conditional acceptance allows a student admission to the program contingent upon the satisfaction of some requirement in course work or other matters relating to admission criteria.
 Conditions for moving from conditional to full admission will be specified in writing to the student.
 Students whose applications are denied will be given the opportunity to reapply unless they have been previously terminated from the program.
 In such cases, students must receive prior approval for reapplication.
 All students may enroll in all social work courses except Methods (SOWO 4060, 4070, 4080) and Field Placement (SOW0 4950).